Mr. Jinx (song): Music video

-The music video for "Mr. Jinx" is a favorite of Quarashi fans.
-Directed by Charles Jensen and produced by Bob Sexton, the video is a homage to the 1998 film, Run Lola Run, and stars Hössi Olafsson, one of the members of Quarashi, as himself, trying to get to a Quarashi gig on time.
+Directed by Charles Jensen and produced by Bob Sexton, the video is a homage to the 1998 film Run Lola Run, and stars Hössi Olafsson, one of the members of Quarashi, as himself, trying to get to a Quarashi gig on time.
 The music video for "Mr. Jinx" was released on September 3, 2002.
-It was voted as the MTV's Viewers Pick for the week of September 20, 2002, and was in regular rotation on MTV, MTV2, and Much Music.
-"Mr. Jinx" was the last Quarashi music video to be played on MTV, MTV2, and Much Music.
+It was voted as MTV's Viewers Pick for the week of September 20, 2002.